SAP-samples/ui5-mdc-json-tutorial/ex1/readme.md

 Below is the code for the delegate.
 It extends the [`sap/ui/mdc/TableDelegate`](https://sdk.openui5.org/api/module:sap/ui/mdc/TableDelegate) and includes functions to extract properties from the JSON metadata provided in `JSONPropertyInfo.ts` in the model folder, add items to the table, delete items from the table, and revise the table's binding information.

 Thanks to TypeScript we can provide a delegate-specific interface for the payload, which clearly defines what content can be provided.
-In this case the `bindingPath` is specified, so that the table knows from there to get its data.
+In this case, the `bindingPath`` is specified, so that the table knows from there to get its data.
 Take a look at the implementation!
 ###### delegate/JSONTableDelegate.ts
 ```typescript
 import TableDelegate from "sap/ui/mdc/TableDelegate"